Also Known As

 If the injuries occur because the horse kicks the stall walls or other hard materials, causing capped hock, behavioral modification offers the best hope of permanently resolving the problem.

-Cold hydrotherapy works well in reducing the swelling and relieving any pain.
-Treatment with CMSA and steroid injections directly into the affected bursa can also reduce the swelling of the sac, but this should be done by a veterinarian to reduce chances of infection.
+Cold hydrotherapy is often recommended to reduce swelling and relieve any pain.
+Treatment with steroid injections directly into the affected bursa can also reduce the swelling of the sac, but this should be done by a veterinarian to reduce chances of infection.

 This section contains articles specially selected by EquiMed staff for visitors wanting more information about this disease or condition.
 These articles are copyrighted by their respective owners and are available to you courtesy of EquiMed